MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/community.md

 There are several ways you can access the Community Center:
 - In the Windows Defender Security Center navigation pane, select **Community center**.
-A new browser tab opens and takes you to the Windows Defender ATP Tech Community page.
+A new browser tab opens and takes you to the Microsoft Defender ATP Tech Community page.
-- Access the community through the [Windows Defender Advanced Threat Protection Tech Community](https://techcommunity.microsoft.com/t5/Windows-Defender-Advanced-Threat/ct-p/WindowsDefenderAdvanced) page
+- Access the community through the [Microsoft Defender Advanced Threat Protection Tech Community](https://techcommunity.microsoft.com/t5/Windows-Defender-Advanced-Threat/ct-p/WindowsDefenderAdvanced) page

 You can instantly view and read conversations that have been posted in the community.